FAIRmat-NFDI/pynxtools/docs/how-tos/create-nexus-files-by-python.md

 3. The name of this group/datafield is "**experiment\_type**".

-4. The "required" indicates, that this group/datafield has to be added to be in line with the NeXus definition "NXoptical\_spectroscopy".
+4. The "required" indicates that this group/datafield has to be added to be in line with the NeXus definition "NXoptical\_spectroscopy".

 5. The "NX\_CHAR" indicates the datatype.
 This should be a string: "The preferred string representation is UTF-8" (more information see [here](<https://manual.nexusformat.org/nxdl-types.html>)).

 6. The "NX\_CHAR" indicates that this is a datafield.
 It is NOT a group.
     A group is a NeXus class.
-"NXentry" is for example is a NeXus class, while "NX_CHAR" indicates the datatype of the field.
+"NXentry" is for example a NeXus class, while "NX_CHAR" indicates the datatype of the field.
-    Wheter or not the underscore "_" is present after NX, indicates therefore if it is a NeXus class or datafield.
+    Whether or not the underscore "_" is present after NX, indicates therefore if it is a NeXus class or datafield.

 Read the documentation at "▶ Specify the type of the optical experiment. ..." by extending it via click on the triangle symbol.
 You should see something like this:

 ![image.png](<./attachments/5cbd8c6a1ca227df-image.png>)

-There, the value of the datafield, has to be one of the shwon list. e.g "transmission spectroscopy", since it is an enumeration.
+There, the value of the datafield has to be one of the shown list, since it is an enumeration (e.g. "transmission spectroscopy").
 Note that this is case sensitive.

 Therefore, the python script has to be extended by: